 The aforementioned climatic data are supposed to help us better understand the pre-conditioning of slope stability in the target area and thus will also be used below for the interpretation of the landslide distribution statistics.
 However, it is obvious that for such an event the main trigger factors are still related to earthquake shaking; those have to be assessed to understand why extensive slope instability could be observed in one zone and only isolated minor failures occurred in another one.
-Such an analysis is completed both for the 2010 and 2021 events, by computing the Arias Intensity distribution maps (for 2010, comparing the results with the landslide distribution as observed by Harp et al., 2016).
+Such an analysis is completed for the 2010 and 2021 events by computing the Arias intensity distribution maps (for 2010, comparing the results with the landslide distribution as observed by Harp et al., 2016).

-The Arias Intensity, Ia, can be considered as a quantitative measure of the degree of shaking (in m/s) on the surface.
-With respect to any other intensity characterization (including the one based on surveys) it has the advantage to be more objective and comparable for different earthquakes (according to Harp and Wilson, 1995).
+The Arias intensity, Ia, can be considered a quantitative measure of the degree of shaking (in ms^{-1}) on the surface.
+With respect to any other intensity characterization (including the one based on surveys), it has the advantage of being more objective and comparable for different earthquakes (according to Harp and Wilson, 1995).
 Wilson and Keefer (1985) were the first to try to correlate seismically triggered landslide distributions with this intensity measure.
 They also defined the following empirical attenuation relationship (Eq.
 7a) in terms of magnitude (M) and hypocentral distance (R):

-$$\log(Ia) = -4.1 + M - 2\log(R) + 0.5P , \qquad (7a)$$
+$$\log(Ia) = -4.1 + M - 2\log(R) + 0.5P, \qquad (7a)$$

-- where P considers a possible deviation from the main law (P=0 stands for the average value). - Afterwards, Keefer and Wilson (1989) have reviewed the application of this formula and defined a new - one (Eq.
+where P considers a possible deviation from the main law (P = 0 stands for the average value).

+Afterwards, Keefer and Wilson (1989) have reviewed the application of this formula and defined a new one (Eq.
 7b), for magnitudes greater than 7:

-$$\log(Ia) = -2.35 + 0.75M - 2\log(R) , \qquad (7b)$$
+$$\log(Ia) = -2.35 + 0.75M - 2\log(R).$$ (7b)

-- We applied the latter equation as both the 2010 and 2021 can be considered as M>=7 events.
-The R- - 358 value represents the hypocentral distance map, here computed by using as source zone the blind fault - rupture segments of the 2010 and 2021 events (with 0 km epicentral distance and 10 km hypocentral - depth along the respective segment; information extracted from earthquake.usgs.gov). - 361 All equations introduced above have been applied to obtain the computation results presented below, in - 362 the sub-sections 4.2 and 4.4.
+We applied the previous equation as both the 2010 and 2021 can be considered $M \ge 7$ events.
+The R value represents the hypocentral distance map, here computed by using as source zone the blind fault rupture segments of the 2010 and 2021 events (with 0 km epicentral distance and 10 km hypocentral depth along the respective segment; information extracted from https://earthquake.usgs.gov, last access: 20 October 2021).

+All equations introduced above have been applied to obtain the computation results presented below, in the Sect.
+4.2 and 4.4.